Brunswick, Maine: History

+In 1900, Brunswick was the largest town in Maine, with a population of 6,806.

 The Androscoggin River falls in three successive stages for a total vertical drop of 41 ft, providing water power for industry.
 Brunswick became a major producer of lumber, with as many as 25 sawmills.
 Some of the lumber went into shipbuilding.
 Other firms produced paper, soap, flour, marble and granite work, carriages and harness, plows, furniture, shoes and confections.
 The town was site of the first cotton mill in Maine, the Brunswick Cotton Manufactory Company, built in 1809 to make yarn.
 Purchased in 1812, the mill was enlarged by the Maine Cotton & Woolen Factory Company.
 In 1857, the Cabot Manufacturing Company was established to make cotton textiles.
 It bought the failed Worumbo Mill and expanded the brick factory along the falls.
-Needing even more room, the company in 1890 persuaded the town to move Maine Street.
+Needing even more room, the company in 1890 persuaded the town to move Maine Street, which was renamed from Twelve Rod Road upon Maine's statehood in 1820.
+The street was formerly the route of the old Indian trail which led between the falls of the Androscoggin and Maquoit Bay.

 Principal employers for Brunswick include L.L.
-Bean, Bath Iron Works, as well as companies that produce fiberglass construction material and electrical switches.
+Bean, Bath Iron Works, Atlantic Federal Credit Union, as well as companies that produce fiberglass construction material and electrical switches.
 A number of health services providers serving Maine's mid-coast area are located in Brunswick.
 The former Naval Air Station Brunswick was a major employer in Brunswick prior to its closure.